Dynafit Hoji Pro Tour Review

 Value

-It is refreshing to watch Dynafit's top of the line AT ski boots come down in price.
+It is refreshing to watch Dynafit's top-of-the-line AT ski boots come down in price.
 This is their flagship boot, and it is hundreds of dollars less expensive than previous Dynafit high-end ski boots.
-Provided the complicated "Hoji Lock" holds up for you, you will get years of excellent service from these boots.
+Provided the complicated “Hoji Lock” holds up for you, you will get years of excellent service from these boots.
 Note, though, that you will likely need to replace the liner for truly good fit and lasting performance.

 Conclusion

 We like the Dynafit Hoji Pro Tour but are not yet willing to make the enthusiastic recommendations that other reviewers are bestowing.
 We continue to stand by our methodology and conclude that so much of the other content you might find online is from reviews that are at least a little biased.
 The OutdoorGearLab model keeps the PR departments and associated obligations out of the mix.
 It is tricky on our end, but the result is that we can make thorough comparisons and draw authoritative conclusions.
-Overall, these boots challenge the front runners.
+Overall, these challenge the front runners.
 On our overall matrix, we balance uphill and downhill attributes for how we ski and see the mountains.
-If you prioritize downhill performance more than we do, generally, the Hoji boot might be worth your while.
+If you prioritize downhill performance more than we do, generally, the Hoji might be worth your while.